jhpyle/docassemble/_docs/config.md

 ## <a name="enable unoconv"></a>Using unoconv instead of LibreOffice for processing DOCX files

+{% include docker.html %}

-Starting with system version 1.3.18, a [unoconv] listener is available, which keeps LibreOffice in memory and uses it to convert files with a client/server model. **docassemble** uses LibreOffice to convert DOCX to PDF and other formats, as well as to update references within a DOCX after `docx template file` is used to assemble a document.
+Starting with system version 1.3.18, a [unoconv] listener is available in the `jhpyle/docassemble` [Docker] image, which keeps LibreOffice in memory and uses it to convert files with a client/server model. **docassemble** uses LibreOffice to convert DOCX to PDF and other formats, as well as to update references within a DOCX after `docx template file` is used to assemble a document.

 The [unoconv] listener will run only if `enable unoconv` is set to `True` in your Configuration.
 If `enable unoconv` is missing or is not